laistdomiciano/crm-ai-strategy-lais-domiciano/prompt.md

 # Book-to-Lightbulb Transformation

-S = Looping GIF: Open book → lightbulb bursts out with glowing particles.

-P = You’re designing a celebration moment for a learning app.

-A = Blue background, glowing yellow bulb, smooth motion, soft explosion.

-R = Book = knowledge, bulb = insight.
-Explosion = “aha!” moment.

-K = A/B Test different versions.

-SPARK Framework PROMPT:
+## CRAT+E Framework PROMPT:

-S – Specify the task:
+C - Context & Role:
+You are a motion designer creating a celebratory animation for a learning app.
+The animation is shown when a user completes reading a summary—symbolizing knowledge turning into insight

+R - Request:
 Create a short looping GIF where an open book sits on a surface, and a glowing yellow lightbulb bursts upward from its center, with light particles and pages flying out in a soft explosion.
-Use a vertical format (300x400 or 512x512) with smooth animation.
+Use a vertical format (300x400 or 512x512) with smooth animation

-P – Provide perspective:
-You are a motion designer creating a celebratory animation for a learning app.
-The animation is shown when a user completes reading a summary—symbolizing knowledge turning into insight.

-A – Add examples:
+A - Add Examples:
-Use a cinematic, soft-glow style like the attached example.
-Background: gradient blue.
-Foreground: realistic book and glowing bulb with light bursts.
-Animation style: smooth, elegant explosion of particles and subtle movement.
+Use a cinematic, soft-glow style like the "attached example"

-R – Reasoning required:
+Good Output Example: A GIF with elegant light particles, with a gradient blue background.
+The foreground shows a realistic open book with a glowing yellow bulb bursting from its center.

+Poor Output Example: A GIF with a harsh, bright background, because it is a Blinkist in-app asset.

+T - Thinking Process:
-The open book symbolizes accumulated knowledge; the lightbulb and particles represent the transformation into an “aha” insight.
+The open book symbolizes accumulated knowledge; the lightbulb and particles represent the transformation into an "aha" insight.
 The explosion effect adds emotional reward and energy to the user experience.

-K – Keep improving:
-Generate variations with different explosion intensities, bulb glow strengths, and background colors to test which one feels most rewarding and aligned with the brand tone.
+Explain how your design choices (colors, motion, particle effects) reinforce this symbolism and user experience

+E - Evolve & Improve:
+Generated different variations & saw which one was the best.